 While all these factors played a role, it was seasonality brought on by the close approach of the Moon that sealed the fate of the dinosaurs.
 An asteroid impact at the K/T (Cretaceous/Tertiary) boundary may well have been responsible for local extinctions and the loss of the marginal species around the world.
 But the impact theory cannot account for the millions of years of the dinosaurs’ decline prior to the meteorite impact.
 Thus the so called K/T boundary may have been a time of an asteroid strike, the commonly accepted “nail in the coffin” theory of the demise of the dinosaurs, but the ultimate stroke was the orbital disaster brought on by the Moon’s alteration of the Earth’s spin dynamics.
 The close approach of the Moon created a temporary environment that was ideal for the development and rise of the dinosaurs but it was just that, temporary.
 As the Earth adjusted to its new set of circumstances the conditions changed, ultimately bringing about the demise of the dinosaurs.

-The Permian Tidal Heating Model provides a comprehensive picture of the rise and fall of the dinosaurs that is intricately tied to the energy of a closer Moon and its subsequent retreat throughout the Mesozoic period.
+The Close Approach Lunar Model provides a comprehensive picture of the rise and fall of the dinosaurs that is intricately tied to the energy of a closer Moon and its subsequent retreat throughout the Mesozoic period.